 The Good Egg by Jory John and illustrated by Pete Oswald (HarperCollins)

-The Book of Knowing by Gwendoline Smith (Allen & Unwin NZ) [Read a review and an excerpt.]
+The Book of Knowing by Gwendoline Smith (Allen & Unwin NZ)

 You are Light by Aaron Becker (Walker Books)

 What new releases are you looking forward to over the next few months?